WestDRI/wgpages/content/julia-menu.md

 **Instructors**: Alex Razoumov (SFU)

-**Prerequisites:** Ideally, some familiarity with Compute Canada's HPC cluster environment, in particular, with the Slurm scheduler.
-Ideally, having some previous serial Julia programming experience would help, but we will start slowly so you will be able to follow up even if you are new to Julia.
+**Prerequisites:** Ideally, some familiarity with the Alliance's HPC cluster environment, in particular, with the Slurm scheduler.
+Having some previous serial Julia programming experience would help, but we will start slowly so you will be able to follow up even if you are new to Julia.

 **Software**: There are 3 options: